 A total return swap is an agreement in which one party (total return payer) transfers the total economic performance of a reference obligation, which may for example be a share, bond or index, to the other party (total return receiver).
 The total return receiver must in turn pay the total return payer any reduction in the value of the reference obligation and possibly certain other cash flows.
 Total economic performance includes income from interest and fees, gains or losses from market movement, and credit losses.
 A Sub-Fund may use a total return swap to gain exposure to an asset (or other reference obligation), which it does not wish to buy and hold itself, or otherwise to make a profit or avoid a loss.
 Total return swaps entered into by a Sub-Fund may be in the form of funded and/or unfunded swaps.
-An unfunded swap means a swap where no upfront payment is made by the total return for the total return of the reference obligation.
+An unfunded swap means a swap where no upfront payment is made by the total return receiver at inception.
+A funded swap means a swap where the total return receiver pays an upfront amount in return for the total return of the reference obligation.